elvisburrniku/Clientlly-Webpage/replit.md

-✓ Changed title to "Complete Business Suite" with compelling subtitle ✓ Transformed all feature cards to compact horizontal layout instead of large vertical cards ✓ Reduced feature descriptions to short, punchy one-liners for better scanning ✓ Added back "Learn more" links positioned on the right side of each card ✓ Applied consistent styling with colorful gradient icons and clean typography ✓ Reduced features section space usage by approximately 60% while maintaining functionality
+✓ Changed title to "Complete Business Suite" with compelling subtitle ✓ Transformed all feature cards to compact horizontal layout instead of large vertical cards ✓ Reduced feature descriptions to short, punchy one-liners for better scanning ✓ Added "Learn more" links positioned at bottom of each card ✓ Applied consistent styling with colorful gradient icons and clean typography ✓ Reduced features section space usage by approximately 60% while maintaining functionality ✓ Removed Mobile App and Enterprise Security features as requested ✓ Updated Easy Migration to match compact design of other features (10 total features now)

 ## Previous Changes (July 22, 2025)